google/earthengine-community/tutorials/intro-to-geospatial-analysis/index.md

 var mosaicOfImages = imCollection.mosaic();
 ```
 #### Image and image collections operations example
+- Let's analyze images over a region of interest (the counties of Connecticut).
+Images and image collections cover the bulk of Earth Engine's data archives.

 ```javascript
 // Set map center over the state of CT